 Jump to:

-1. The char is what makes this elote corn recipe so amazingly delicious!
+- Suggested Cooking Method: The char is what makes this recipe so amazingly delicious!
 It's grilled directly on the grill grates which helps it to go through the Maillard reaction.
-That's what gives it that wonderful smoky flavor.
+That's what gives it that wonderful smoky flavor (along with the smoked paprika, as well).

 🛒 Ingredients You'll Need

-Cotija cheese is a Mexican cheese that is white in color, has a grainy texture, and a salty flavor.
+- Cotija Cheese - this is a Mexican cheese that is white in color, has a grainy texture, and a salty flavor.
 You can typically find Cotija in your local grocery store.
-But if it's not available or if you're looking for a Cotija cheese substitute, try using queso fresco or Pecorino Romano.
+But if it's not available or if you're looking for a Cotija cheese substitute, try using feta, queso fresco or Pecorino Romano.

 WANT TO SAVE THIS RECIPE?